-Coronavirus: Young people warn of long Covid amid jab drive
+Coronavirus: Young long Covid sufferers lead vaccine drive

 By Doug Faulkner